tquadrat/tquadrat.github.io/UsefulLinks.md

 #### AWT and Swing
 - [Using Headless Mode in the Java SE Platform](https://www.oracle.com/technical-resources/articles/javase/headless.html)\
   This article explains how to use the headless mode capabilities of the Java Platform, Standard Edition (Java SE, formerly referred to as J2SE).
-It is a little bit old, but still valid, as long AWT (and Swing) are part of the Java Platform.\
+It is a little bit old, but still valid, as long as AWT (and Swing) are part of the Java Platform.\
   JavaFX does not provide a headless mode, but if `java.awt.headless="true"` is set, a JavaFX GUI will most probably not start, too.

 ### Java 17